nicerobot/meta/struxt/README.md

 ## The Goal ##

+If you can write XML, you can write Struxt.

 The goal is to facilitate creating Domain Specific Languages (DSLs) that readily transform into XML, to provide an easy, more natural, less verbose means of manually creating structured documents.